 - The duty of mutual trust and confidence (not to disclose details about your employee in relation to their personal circumstances)

-- Sick pay (payable for a resonable period of time)
+- Sick pay (payable for a reasonable period of time)

 - Christmas closing times (based on past history)